omarujawara/pdf-dump/README.md

 (All content in this repository belong to their respective authors and none to me.
 This is simply a personal consolidation.)

-A dump of all the data science pdf's that I have accumulated over the years, organized in the following directories:

 * [01 Books](https://github.com/tohweizhong/pdf-dump/tree/master/01%20Books)
 * [02 Machine learning](https://github.com/tohweizhong/pdf-dump/tree/master/02%20Machine%20learning)